carlrizk/Link-Leb/README.md

 ## How to execute
 Navigate to /frontend and run npm run start
-Navigate to /backend and run npm run start:dev
+Navigate to /backend and run npm run start